knela96/Police-Station-Simulator/README.md

 - Office: Where the policemen spent most of the time.

 # Resources:

  - Money
  - Police availability
  - Satisfaction

+ # Behaviour trees
+ ## Citizen

+- Citizen Will Go to the Reception
+- If other Citizen is currently on the Reception he will go and Wait on the Waiting Room
+- When it is his turn it will go to the Reception
+- When he has finished giving the task to the Police he will leave the Building

+ ## Police

+- Will go to the Desk to start Investigating a case
+- When it has finished, it will check if there is any criminal to liberate
+- If not, it will exit the building to chase the criminal
+- If the policeman has arrested a Criminal he will escort him to a Cell
+- At night if he doesn't need to patrol, will go Home
+- While Patrolling if he finds a criminal escaping, he will fight him (Also if it is the morning and a criminal was escaping the night before)
+- If the attack is a success, will escort the criminal to the Cell
+- If he was patrolling, the next morning it will go Home to sleep

+ ## Criminals

+- If the Criminal is arrested, it will be escorted to the Cell
+- He will wait in the cell for an ammount of time
+- If it is the Morning, he will wait until a police liberates and escort him to the Exit
+- If it is Night and has Waited enough time, he will escape the cell
+- If he is detected he will try to attack the police
+- He will return to the Cell if he doesn't succeeds on the attack

 # Gameloop:

 ## DAY (2 minutes)
 - Citizen enters the police station
 - Citizen gives you notification